top of page

 • Administered as a bath or via medicated water.

-• Ideal as the first treatment in almost all cases of suspected worm burden.
+• Ideal as the first treatment in almost all cases of suspected worm infection.

 Praziquantel: for cestodes and trematodes